 UT Southwestern Medical Center's clinical training facilities have always given our students a distinct advantage and made them highly sought after when it’s time for residency training.
 Plans are now underway to make our facilities even better.

 New University Hospital

-As part of our commitment to excellent patient care, research, and medical education, construction has begun on the new, 1.3 million-square-foot William P. Clements Jr. University Hospital being built just north of the current facility on the UT Southwestern campus.
+As part of our commitment to excellent patient care, research, and medical education, we recently celebrated the opening of the 1.3 million-square-foot William P. Clements Jr. University Hospital on the UT Southwestern campus.

-The 12-floor, 460-bed facility, slated to open in late 2014, is an essential component of UT Southwestern’s commitment to become one of the top 10 comprehensive academic medical centers in the nation.
+The 12-floor, 460-bed facility is an essential component of UT Southwestern’s commitment to become one of the top 10 comprehensive academic medical centers in the nation.